 Some home school parents swear by their laminator.
 Ask in any homeschool families group and a laminator will be on the list!

 I happen to think it depends on how much you laminate.
 We laminate a few things throughout the year and use these self-sealing laminating pouches and it works just fine.
 We buy one pack and it lasts a couple of years.

 Laminating machines are relatively inexpensive.
 You can find some for less than the cost of those self-sealing laminating pouches!
-(But, you still need to buy the laminating film.)
+(But, you still need to buy the laminating film for each laminating machine.)

 We hoped this helped answer what school supplies do I need for homeschooling and helped to better understand what you need for homeschooling.

 If you’re new to homeschooling or school at home, start with the basic list of school supplies, school for a couple of months and then see what you need to add so you don’t waste money!
 The materials for homeschooling will vary based on your family’s specific needs.